We all know the drill by now: if that dress popping up on Instagram ads seems suspiciously cheap, it’s probably got a shady backstory.

 Greenwashing isn’t just unique to the fashion world, though.
 The term comes about from the hotel industry - in particular, the towels that you may or may not leave wet on the bathroom floor after using them.
 In 1986, the American environmentalist Jay Westeveld coined the phrase, after pointing out the hypocrisy of a Samoan resort’s reusable towel system that was billed as “helping the environment”, when in reality, it was just a cost-saving measure, and it was at odds with the hotel’s building work that was taking over more and more of the island’s natural spaces.

 Since then, it’s something that many brands across many industries have been called out for.
 From Coca Cola literally switching their iconic red-and-white cans to green for Coke Life, claiming it was a healthy drink option (but it still had 22 grams of sugar per can - try running that past your dentist) to Ryanair boasting they had the lowest carbon emissions of any major airline in Europe (using data that was eight years old), it appears that anything can be rebranded as “green” or “kinder on the environment”.

 How can I spot greenwashing?

-Can spot who is really committing to making global change as opposed to just paying lip service?
-It’s complicated, says Sarah, but start with doing some digging on their websites.
+How can you spot who is really committing to making global change as opposed to just paying lip service?
+It’s complicated, says Ditty, but start with doing some digging on their websites.
 “If you’re going to shop with a big high street or luxury brand, I would look beyond their policies to see if they’re actually putting these into action - what are the outcomes of their effort to improve their social and environmental impact for their business and products?”